rocky/python-spark/README.rst

 ::

-    python setup.py install # may need sudo
+    $ pip install -e .  # set up to run from source tree
-    # or if you have pyenv:
+                        # Or if you want to install instead
-    python setup.py develop
+    $ python setup.py develop

 Example
 -------